pinky21/water-rocket/README.md

 ```math
 p_{water}+\frac{1}{2}\rho_{water} v_{sink}^2=p_{ambient} + \frac{1}{2}\rho_{water} v_{exaust}^2
 ```
-where $v_{sink}$ is the sink velocity of the water in the bottle and v_{exaust} the exaust velocity of the water at the nozzle.
+where $v_{sink}$ is the sink velocity of the water in the bottle and $v_{exaust}$ the exaust velocity of the water at the nozzle.
 Here, we assume water to be incompressible and neglect the hydrostatic pressure of the system.
+Further, we assume that the pressue at the nozze is ambient air pressue.